Engine Protection Features

 Oil & Fuel Pressure Protection

-• Fuel Pressure Monitoring: Detecting a drop here helps avoid lean-running conditions.
-A sudden fuel pressure collapse may point to a failing pump or clogged filter, and intervention can prevent damage from running too lean.
+Fuel Pressure Monitoring: Detecting a drop in fuel pressure helps avoid lean-running conditions, our fuel model will compensate for fuel pressure when set up.
+Detecting a sudden fuel pressure drop may point to failures, and intervention can prevent damage from running too lean.

 Knock Detection & Control

-Detonation (knock) is one of the fastest ways to damage an engine.
-Our systems detect the onset of knock (pre-ignition) and automatically adapt—retarding ignition timing, leaning out boost, or trimming fuel until the knock subsides.
-This real-time correction greatly reduces the risk of piston, ring, or head damage.
+Detonation (knock) is one of the quickest ways to damage an engine.
+Our knock system can detect the onset of knock and automatically adapt, trimming ignition timing, boost, or fuel until the knock subsides.
+This real-time correction greatly reduces the risk of bearing, piston, ring, or head damage.

 Fuel Management